gatsbyjs/gatsby-partial-hydration-starter/README.md

 1. **Install Dependencies**

-    We need to cd into the project directory and run `npm install` with an option:
+    cd into the project directory and run `npm install`:

     ```shell
     cd gatsby-partial-hydration-starter